kywch/deep-learning-practice/RCC_midway2.md

 6. Point the browser running on your laptop/desktop to this URL.
 Notice: compute nodes are only visible on internal uchicago network.
 Therefore, you either need to be on campus or use VPN to be able to use this method.

-7. **To use GPU-accelerated libraries in jupyter notebook, use Python [conda env:DL_GPU] kernel.** In the notebook, check whether it works by running
+7. **To use GPU-accelerated libraries in jupyter notebook, use Python [conda env:DL_GPU] kernel.** (although, I'm not sure.
+The default kernel seems to use cuda.
+However, you can check -->) In the notebook, check whether it works by running.
 ```sh
 torch.cuda.is_available()   --> Should be True
 torch.backends.cudnn.enabled    --> Should be True